Sweet and Spicy Cucumber Slices

 • Place cucumber slices in a colander sitting over a bowl, sprinkle with salt and toss well.
 Let sit for 1 hour refrigerated.
 Toss the cukes a few times while they drain if you remember.
 While cucumber slices are draining, prepare marinade.

-• Combine vinegar, water, sugar and red pepper in a small saucepan; bring to a boil.
+• Combine vinegar, water, sugar. red pepper, and onion in a small saucepan; bring to a boil.
 Reduce heat, cook until reduced to a 1/3 cup (about 10 minutes).
 If for some reason you boil for too long, just add a little water until you have 1/3 cup.
 Remove reduction from heat and add onion.
 Let mixture cool to room temp.

 • When cucumbers are done resting, pat them dry with a few paper towels and then combine with the vinegar reduction.
 Chill for at least a few hours before serving.
 They improve with time!